 We celebrate all achievements, big and small.
 We are disciplined in our commitment to goals, while innovative in how we reach them.
 We believe that the definition of success requires intentional reflection and adjustment over time.
 We work together and hold ourselves accountable with data to achieve short and long-term outcomes.

 Those paths converged, and the drive to open a chapter in Utah was born.
 Catalytic investments from Regence BlueCross BlueShield of Utah, the Clark and Christine Ivory Foundation and the George S. and Dolores Doré Eccles Foundation started that work in earnest and were quickly augmented by investments from the Crystal Springs Foundation (Mike and Joyce Murray), the Sorenson Legacy Foundation and the Miller Family Foundation.
 These generous funders donated to form our seed money, which was instrumental in standing up our chapter in Utah.
 Within ten months, we secured over $1.6M in seed capital and had met with over 50 community leaders in both the private and public sectors to build support.
-We started our hiring processes in December 2019, and even in the wake of an unexpected pandemic and an earthquake, we are moving forward with staff and partners and expect to be serving our first cohort of youth and caregivers by the summer of 2020.
+We started our hiring processes in December 2019, and even in the wake of an unexpected pandemic and an earthquake, we moved forward with staff hiring, building partner relationships, and enrolled our first cohort of youth and caregivers in 2020.

-Friends—Utah will work with area organizations such as the Children’s Center and the Utah Department of Human Services Division of Child and Family Services, serving families impacted by intergenerational poverty, foster care and other systemic barriers, to identify and enroll children ages 4 to 6 in the program.
+Friends–Utah is working with area organizations such as the Utah Department of Human Services Division of Child and Family Services, Utah Community Action, the Children’s Center and more, serving families impacted by intergenerational poverty, foster care and other systemic barriers to identify and enroll children ages 4 to 6 in the program.
 Each child will be paired with a one-on-one Friend who will spend three to four hours a week through high school graduation—12+ years, no matter what.

 Friends–Utah is implementing an intentional Two-Generation (2Gen) approach, working with parents to build critical parenting skills that empower them to advocate for their child in school and strengthen bonds.
 Friends will also support parents in accessing housing, employment and social service resources while measuring both youth and parent outcomes.